-You can put it off, but if you’re a SAP customer who want to remain one, you’re going to have to migrate to HANA sooner or later.
+You can put it off, but if you’re a SAP customer who wants to remain one, you’re going to have to migrate to HANA sooner or later.
 Beginning your HANA-readiness project now, by researching what the migration entails, can help put you a step ahead of your competition.

 The first thing to know about SAP HANA is that it's a gamechanger.